dong135790/weather-forecast-dashboard/README.md

     Weather forecast dashboard currently displays the current date and includes temperature (in fahrenheit), humidit, and wind in mph.
 ## Roadmap

+    Implement icons so there can be visual representations of the weather at the time.
 ## Contributing

 Not currently open to contributions at this time.